-- (a) Pursuant to the power vested in it by Article V of the Constitution of the Confederated Tribes of the Colville Reservation, the Business Council of the Tribes recognizes the spiritual, cultural, and economic value of the wildlife and recreation resources of the Colville Reservation and on the North Half and within the aboriginal territory of the Colville Confederated Tribes; that these resources are an irreplaceable tribal asset; that unregulated use of the wildlife and recreation resources of the Tribes would threaten the political integrity, economic security, and health and welfare of the Tribes; it is the duty of the Tribes to regulate, manage and properly harvest wildlife resources located within the aboriginal territory of the Tribes and hereby enacts this Fish, Wildlife and Recreation Chapter to ensure proper and support management of these vital resources. - (b) The Colville Tribal people alone have the absolute, inherent, retained sovereign right to use and enjoy the Colville Reservation and the resources located thereon.
-In regulating wildlife and recreation resources of the Reservation, the Business Council intends that tribal members shall be afforded the greatest possible freedom to use and enjoy these resources consistent with the preservation and improvement of these resources for future generations.
-All wildlife found on the Reservation, whether resident or migratory or introduced, is the property of the membership of the Colville Tribes and shall be regulated by the Tribes, and may be taken only at such times, in such places, and in such a manner as provided by tribal law. - (c) Of secondary importance is the policy of permitting the limited use of the wildlife and recreation resources of the Reservation by non-members for the economic benefit of the Tribes as a whole, and for the promotion of intercultural education and good will. - (d) The Tribes has a special duty to manage the wildlife resources located off the Reservation, and on the North Half of the Colville Reservation in order to ensure that tribal members have a fair and equitable opportunity to harvest wildlife there available, ensure the proper conservation of wildlife located off the Reservation, provide for public safety in the harvest of such wildlife and to work for the mitigation and enhancement of the resources available so to guarantee that wildlife will be available into the future.
+- (a) Pursuant to the power vested in it by Article V of the Constitution of the Confederated Tribes of the Colville Reservation, the Business Council of the Tribes recognizes the spiritual, cultural, and economic value of the fish and wildlife resources of the Colville Reservation, the North Half, and within the aboriginal and traditional territories of the Colville Confederated Tribes are an irreplaceable tribal asset.
+The unregulated use of the resources of the Tribes would threaten the political integrity, economic security, and health and welfare of the Tribes.
+It is the duty of the Tribes to regulate, manage, and properly harvest fish and wildlife resources and hereby enacts this Fish and Wildlife Chapter to ensure proper management of and support for these vital resources. - (b) The Colville Tribal people have the absolute, inherent, retained right to use and enjoy the Colville Reservation and the resources located thereon.
+In regulating fish and wildlife resources, the Colville Business Council intends that tribal members shall be afforded the greatest possible freedom to use and enjoy these resources consistent with the conservation and improvement of these resources for future generations.
+Although fish and wildlife are not culturally considered as property which someone can own, all fish and wildlife found on the Reservation, whether resident or migratory or introduced, is under the jurisdiction of the Colville Tribes and shall be regulated by the Tribes, and may be taken only at such times, in such places, and in such a manner as provided by tribal law and outlined in this Chapter. - (c) Of secondary importance is the policy of permitting the limited use of the wildlife resources of the Reservation by non-members for the economic benefit of the Tribes as a whole, and for the promotion of intercultural education and good will. - (d) The Tribes has a special duty to manage the fish and wildlife resources located off the Reservation, and on the North Half of the Colville Reservation in order to ensure that tribal members have a fair and equitable opportunity to gather fish and wildlife where available, ensure the proper conservation of fish and wildlife located off the Reservation, provide for public safety in the gathering of such fish and wildlife and to work for the mitigation and enhancement of the resources available so to guarantee that fish and wildlife will be available into the future.